aquaprotocol/doc/README.md

 ### Description
 The AquaProtocol is the decentralized investment platform where potential customers can deposit assets in a fiat currency or a cryptocurrency and then invest in the art, papers, or buy insurance.
 Purchases are possible in euro.
 For a money exchange between euro and national currency works the Chainlink oracle.
 During the fiat, deposition is used an oracle with the Open Banking API.
+Smart contracts were installed in The Kovan Testnet.
 The Core of the protocol is inspired by the AAVE solution.

 ### Important aspect: